Ir2placeable/CodeTattoo/README.md

 We offer information of tattoo draft/tattooist through a website.

-Data which is used on tattoo procedure is stored in Blockchain, HyperLedger Fabric.
+Data which is used on tattoo procedure is stored safely in Blockchain, HyperLedger Fabric.

 Blockchain Data will be able to employ to find out a side effect or do cover-up/retouch procedure.